neijrr/nextcloud_passwords_handbook_ru/Users/Import/Import-from-Passman.md

 #### Files can not be imported
 If you have attached files to your passwords in Passman, the Import will show the warning `"Password Name" has files attached which can not be imported.` for each affected password.
 Passwords does not offer any file storage functionality as we believe that it is better to leave this to Nextcloud itself.

-However, you can link files stored in Nextcloud to passwords.
+Passwords does support the linking of files stored in Nextcloud to passwords.
-To do so, download the files manually from Passman and store them in Nextcloud.
+Therefore we recommend downloading the files manually from Passman and storing them in Nextcloud.
-Then edit the password and add a custom field with the type "file" and choose the file from the file dialog.
+After this you can edit the password and add a custom field with the type "file" and choose the file from the file dialog.

 **Note:** If you want to store secret files like private keys, we recommend that you use the [Nextcloud E2E Encryption](https://nextcloud.com/endtoend/).

+#### Long custom field names / values are truncated
+If you have custom fields with a label that exceeds 48 characters or a value that exceeds 320 characters, it will be truncated to fit the length limitations of Passwords.
+Custom fields are intended to contain usual password related information like and e-mail address or the like.
+They are not intended to hold large amounts of data.
+If you want to store long texts, we recommend to use the "Notes" field.

 #### OTP/TOTP is not supported
 We do currently not offer OTP/TOTP.